Portrait by Rubén Garay

 EDUCATION

-2021 Baccalaureate – Visual Arts – Emily Carr University of Arts + Design - Vancouver, Canada
+2021 Bachelor of Fine Arts with a Major in Visual Arts – Emily Carr University of Arts + Design - Vancouver, Canada

-2020 Exchange Program (spring) – Fine Arts – École Nationale Supérieure des Beaux-Arts - Paris, France
+2020 Exchange Program (spring) – Fine Arts – Tim Eitel Studio - École Nationale Supérieure des Beaux-Arts - Paris, France

 2018 DEC – Visual Arts – Cégep de Jonquière - Jonquière, Canada